valterc/ki2/README.md

 Tested in the same route in different days.
 Similar profile in Karoo with the original shifting data elements and then the equivalent ones from Ki2.

-While it may seem that the battery consumption actually got a little bit better, I would say that battery gain/loss is marginal and negligible for this particular test given the differences in temperature, ride duration, radar alerts and the number of shifts.
-It is encouraging that the battery consumption did not _vastly_ increase, that was what I looking for :)
+I would say that battery gain/loss is marginal and negligible for this particular test given the differences in temperature, ride duration, radar alerts and the number of shifts.
+It is encouraging that the battery consumption did not _noticeable_ increase, that was what I looking for 🙂

 ## How can I help?